SciEDPipeR/SciEDPipeR/README.md

       * If the command ran without error.
 Store that it finished successfully and log.
         * Clean up files if cleaning is turned on (dependent on command line).
     * Update internal state tracking dependencies and products.
+  * Compress any files no longer in use that were not cleaned (optional).
+* Compress the output directory (optional)
+* Copy output directory to one or more locations.
+* Move output directory to a location.